BREAKING: AIFF & AFC to present roadmap for Indian football on October 14 | Goal.com

 In fact, Kolkata giants Mohun Bagan and East Bengal also have been looking to secure a spot in the ISL after holding meetings with the ISL and AIFF regarding the same in the last few months.

-The Indian FA, haivng decided to come to a consensus, have sought to end all the confusion surrounding the status and future of the two leagues.
+The Indian FA have sought to end all the confusion surrounding the status and future of the two leagues.
 An official announcement of the roadmap will provide clarity and allow clubs to plan for the future.

 It bodes well that all concerned clubs have been invited for the presentation which will be done in the presence of the continental governing body of the sport.